it-innovation/sam/doc/behaviour.rst

                        MATCH(?Result, true);
   __tmp1.get();
   image.grantReadAccess(caller);
+  file = __tmp1;

 Note that (currently) SAM always assumes that the body of the if statement executes (e.g. the `image` line above is assumed to run, even if the condition is never true).
-SAM simply rewrites occurances of the target variable (`file`) to a temporary (`__tmp1`) inside the body, and assigns it only values which could return true.
+SAM simply rewrites occurances of the target variable (`file`) to a temporary (`__tmp1`) inside the body, and assigns it only those values which could have returned true.

 This is useful because asking an object to confirm something (that `caller` may read it in the example above) typically results in two cases:

 * an Unknown caller passes a genuine object, which returns `false`
 * an Unknown caller passes a fake object, which returns `true`

-SAM's default aggregation rules would group these two cases together, and SAM would be unable to confirm that the genuine object didn't return true.
+SAM's default aggregation rules would group these two cases together, and SAM would be unable to confirm that `get` wasn't called on the genuine object.

 Classes